-- During week 7 (Feb 12-18, 2012), influenza activity remained low. - The influenza-like-illness rate was 3.2% with 59.1% of sentinel physician sites reporting. - The number of respiratory tests performed by CPL has decreased since last week, and the percent positive for influenza was zero. - There were no lab-confirmed outbreaks of influenza reported this week. - There were no hospitalizations or deaths reported associated with a labconfirmed report of influenza.
+- During week 13 (Mar 25-31, 2012), influenza activity decreased. - The influenza-like-illness rate was 3.6% with 54.6% of sentinel physician sites reporting. - The number of respiratory tests performed by CPL decreased since last week (from 133 to 123).
+The percent positive for influenza remained about the same (from 47% to 46%). - There were no lab-confirmed outbreaks of influenza reported this week. - There were ten hospitalizations reported since last week associated with a lab-confirmed report of influenza, of which two were admitted to an ICU.